The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Comments on individual targets

 \emph{\bf \object{BAT99\,49}} was first confirmed as a binary by \citet{Niemela1991}, who reported a period of $P = 33.9$\,d for the system.
 It was later classified by FMG03 as WN4:b + O8 V. Clear He\,{\sc i} absorption features are apparent in the spectrum.
 With only N\,{\sc v} emission features apparent in the optical spectrum, a high temperature ($\approx 100\,$kK) is implied for the WR star, suggesting that the companion is responsible for the He\,{\sc i} absorption features.
 Several He\,{\sc ii} absorption features can also be unambiguously attributed to the secondary, constraining its temperature.
 The light ratio was determined from the overall strength of the He\,{\sc i}, {\sc ii}, and Balmer lines.

 The UV observations do not reveal a significant P-Cygni signature of the C\,{\sc iv} resonance line.
-To suppress this line in the O-star model, a rather low mass-loss rate and standard X-ray emission were needed.
-This results in an absorption in the Balmer lines that is too strong, especially in H$\alpha$.
+To suppress this line in the O-star model, a rather low mass-loss rate, as well as standard X-ray emission, were needed.
+This results in a too-strong absorption in the Balmer lines, especially in H$\alpha$.
 We suspect that these lines are contaminated by nebular emission, hence the apparent discrepancy.
 A classification of the model spectrum results results in the spectral type O8~V.

-As illustrated in Fig.\,\ref{fig:BAT49hrd}, the BPASS tracks strongly suggest that the system experienced mass transfer in the past.
-The CHE tracks (both for the primary alone and for both components) completely fail to reproduce the properties of the system (middle and right panels of Fig.\,\ref{fig:BAT49hrd}).
-According to our solution, the WR primary could only form through binary interaction, and we classified it as b-WR.
+As illustrated in Fig.\,\ref{fig:BAT49hrd}), the BPASS tracks strongly suggest that the system experienced mass-transfer in the past.
+The CHE tracks (both for the primary alone as well as for both components) completely fail to reproduce the system's properties (middle and right panels of Fig.\,\ref{fig:BAT49hrd}).
+According to our solution, the WR primary could only form through binary interaction, and we classify it as b-WR.

 \emph{\bf \object{BAT99\,59}} was classified as a binary (WN4 + OB) in the original Brey81 catalog, based on clear absorption features apparent on top of the combined Balmer+Pickering emission lines.
 The companion was presumed to be a B-type star by \citet{Smith1996}.
-The FMG03 work reclassified the system to WN4b + O8 and reported marginal evidence for a periodic RV signal with a period of $P \approx 4.7$\,d, with the RV amplitude of the WR star comparable to their detection limit ($\approx 30\,$\kms).
-Finally, the system was classified as WN3+OB by \citet{Neugent2018}.
+FMG03 reclassified the system to WN4b + O8 and reported marginal evidence for a periodic RV signal with a period of $P \approx 4.7$\,d, with the RV amplitude of the WR star comparable to their detection limit ($\approx 30\,$\kms).
+Finally, the system was classified to WN3+OB by \citet{Neugent2018}.

-The light ratio can be estimated from the relative strengths of the Balmer absorption lines and temperature-insensitive lines such as the C\,{\sc iii} line complex at $\lambda \approx 1170\,$\AA.
+The light ratio can be estimated from the relative strengths of the Balmer absorption lines, as well as temperature-insensitive lines such as the C\,{\sc iii} line complex at $\lambda \approx 1170\,$\AA.
 The temperature of the WR star is well constrained by the presence of the N\,{\sc iv}\,$\lambda 4060$ and N\,{\sc v}\,$\lambda \lambda 4604, 4620$ doublet.
 The temperature of the secondary is constrained from the presence of He\,{\sc i} absorption lines, and He\,{\sc ii} absorption features overlaid on the He\,{\sc ii} emission.
 The low resolution of the spectra only allow for a rough estimate of the surface gravity and rotation velocity of the secondary.
-Based on its synthetic spectrum, we classified the secondary as O6.5~III.
+Based on its synthetic spectrum, we classify the secondary as O6.5~III.